MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 #### Network model 2 - The domain controller is hosted in Azure

-In this configuration, the desired domain controller is hosted in Microsoft Azure, and you must establish an Express Route connection between your on-premises network and the Azure subnet (VNet) used for the SCOM Managed Instance creation.
+In this configuration, the designated domain controller is hosted in Microsoft Azure, and you must establish an Express Route/VPN connection between your on-premises network and the Azure subnet (VNet) used for the SCOM Managed Instance creation and to Azure subnet (VNet) used for the designated domain controller.
+For more information, see [ExpressRoute](/azure/expressroute/) and [Azure VPN Gateway](/azure/vpn-gateway/).

 In this model, the desired domain controller remains integrated into your on-premises domain forest.
 However, you chose to create a dedicated Active Directory controller in Microsoft Azure to support Azure resources that rely on the on-premises Active Directory infrastructure.